OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/ta/ad.md

 ---
 title: ad
-description: An in-depth explanation of Accumulation/Distribution Line (AD), its interpretation, and usage.
+description: "An in-depth explanation of Accumulation/Distribution Line (AD), its interpretation," and usage.
 The page also provides a Python script for the indicator and describes its parameters.
 keywords: